History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 Bethel wrote heartbreaking letters to the Dept. of the Navy looking for the whereabouts of Edward, which were retained as part of his military record.
 Each time the Navy replied to her letters stating they did not know of Edward’s location.
 Bethel would continue the search for her husband for nearly three years.

-Edward Lamon, in fact was in the arms and bed of another woman.
+While Bethel searched for Edward, he was in the arms and bed of another woman.
 While Bethel was 3 months pregnant with Edward’s child, on Valentine’s Day in 1927 he married a new “sweetheart” Sadie Ingle, in Los Angeles.

 Sadie and Edward would be married long enough to have two daughters: Mildred and Melody born about 2 ½ years apart.
 And while he had left two women and a baby daughter behind, it seemed that Edward was somewhat domesticated for a time.
 Although he was still wanted by the Navy as a deserter, Edward moved his wife and two daughters back to San Diego, living in Coronado.
 It is worth noting that Edward, a supposed medical student, was working a blue collar job at the garage of the Hotel Del Coronado.